 Imagine the benefits to public health if rival pharmaceutical companies set aside their differences and teamed up with one another, as well as with a cadre of nonprofit organizations, to identify and test promising new medications.

 Today, after two years of planning, the National Institutes of Health (NIH), several nonprofits, and ten biopharmaceutical companies (including Johnson & Johnson, GlaxoSmithKline, Bristol-Myers Squibb, and Sanofi) are doing just that.
-Dubbed the Accelerating Medicines Partnership (AMP), the coalition aims to identify biological targets of disease that are most likely to respond to new therapies, and to characterize biological indicators of disease, known as biomarkers.
+Dubbed the

 The ultimate goal is to increase the number of new diagnostics and therapies for patients, and reduce the time and expense required to develop them.